douggal/french-quiz-game/README.md

 > _Code your way to better French — one verb at a time!_

 A Rust-based command-line quiz game designed for **English-speaking beginners learning French (A1 level)**.
-Practice present-tense verb conjugations interactively in your terminal — perfect for coders who love language learning!
+Practice present, passé compose and future tense verb conjugations interactively in your terminal — perfect for coders who love language learning!

 ---

 ## 🚀 Features
-- Randomized verb and subject pronoun prompts
+- Randomized verb, tense, and subject pronoun prompts
 - Real-time feedback on conjugation accuracy
 - JSON-based verb dictionary for easy expansion
 - Designed for terminal use with Rust